 – The parties entered into the agreement to defraud or defeat a creditor of one of the parties; or

 – The parties entered into the agreement with the purpose of defrauding another party such as a de facto; or

 – The circumstances have changed so much since the agreement was made that it is impracticable for the agreement to be carried out; or

 – Since the agreement was made there has been a material change in circumstances that relate to the care and welfare of a child of the marriage and one party will suffer hardship if the agreement is enforced;

 – When making the agreement one of the parties engaged in conduct that was unconscionable

-If you are thinking about entering a Pre-Nuptial or Post-Nuptial Agreement or need advice on how they work you need to speak to Frank Boitano, an expert in Family Law.
-Call Barwick Boitano today on (02) 9630 0444 or email on email@example.com for an appointment.
+If you are thinking about entering a Pre-Nuptial or Post-Nuptial Agreement or need advice on how they work you need to speak to Frank Boitano, expert in Family Law Firm.
+Call Barwick Boitano today on (02) 9630 0444 or email at email@example.com for an appointment.

 Easy parking directly opposite the practice and convenient to local transport!